-Pinakbet is a popular Filipino dish which traditionally consists of pork and mixed vegetables, cooked and flavored with shrimp paste.
-Vegetables like string beans, squash, okra, bittermelon and eggplant are commonly used for this dish.
+Pinakbet is a popular Filipino stew consisting of vegetables with meat or seafood.
+The dish is flavored with a favorite Filipino condiment: sauteed shrimp paste.
+Some other recipes I’ve shared that uses shrimp paste include bicol express and pork binagoongan.
 In this recipe, I used shrimp instead of pork.
 What do I love about this dish?
 The tender and earthy sweet taste of the squash, the crunchiness of the green beans, the bitter taste of the bittermelon and the slimy texture of the okra.
-The taste and texture of each of these vegetables contribute to make this dish a popular staple at my house.
-Enjoy!
+Furthermore, the taste and texture of each of these vegetables contribute to make this dish a popular staple at my house.

 - 3 tbsp avocado or vegetable oil

 - 1 lb medium shrimp , shelled and deveined

 - 1/3 cup sautéed shrimp paste plus 1 teaspoon to flavor shrimp

 - 2 cloves garlic , chopped

 - 1 thumb-size ginger , peeled and julienned

 - 1 lb banana squash , peeled, deseeded and cubed

 - 1 cup water

-- ½ lb fresh okra
+- ½ lb okra